 Can I call or email to check on my admission status?

 We will not accept or return any calls nor respond to any emails regarding admission decisions.
-All applicants will be notified by email of their admission decision by Round 1 May 24, 2013 and Round 2 August 23, 2013.
-The first Riordan MBA Fellows session is tentatively scheduled for September 2013.
-All admits are required to attend.
+All applicants will be notified by email of their admission decision by Round 1 May 26, 2017 and Round 2 August 4, 2017.

 Is attendance to all Riordan Fellows sessions mandatory?

-Yes, if accepted into the Riordan MBA Fellows Program, you must commit to attend every monthly Saturday session.
+Yes, if accepted into the Riordan MBA Fellows Program, you must commit to attending every monthly Saturday session.

 Who should I make the application fee payable to?